benchristelcom/benchristelcom.github.io/src/conlangs/ogtrta/v0.4/syntax.md

 ### Valence

-Every noun and verb has a **valence**, a number which determines the number of _complements_ that follow it in the syntax tree.
+Every noun and verb has a **valence**, a number which determines how many _complements_ must follow it in the syntax tree.
+The complements of a word are always noun phrases, and are similar to _objects_ (e.g. the _direct object_ and _indirect object_ of a verb) in traditional grammar.
 Knowing the valence of each word enables the listener to parse OGTRTA sentences.
 In the formal syntax, a word of valence `n` is denoted `N/n` (for nouns) and `V/n` (for verbs).

+When viewed in relation to its complements, a noun or verb is called a _complend_.

 Valence is comparable to the concept of _transitivity_ from traditional grammar.
 A transitive verb is one that takes an object, like "poke" or "throw"; an intransitive verb like "swim" or "jump" takes no object.
 In OGTRTA, a "transitive verb" in OGTRTA would have valence 1 (`V/1`), while an intransitive verb would have valence 0 (`V/0`).